Squishy6094/character-select-coop/API-doc.md

 ## _G.charSelect.voice
 Both `_G.charSelect.voice.sound()` and `_G.charSelect.voice.snore()` are used to hook sound functionalities into other mods, allowing Character Select to access sounds from Packs.
 Both functions have no real use case outside of doing this.

+## _G.charSelect.controller
+Use this to access controller input while the menu is open.

 # Tips on API Usage
 ### Helpful info for common API use cases